MicroEJ/docs/PlatformDeveloperGuide/platformMigration.rst

 The first step is to create an Architecture Repository.
 The MicroEJ Architecture and MicroEJ Packs are provided in the ``platformArchitecture`` directory of the `fullPackaging` package.

-By default, we provide the steps to extend the default :ref:`MicroEJ SDK settings file configuration <mmm_configuration>`. with local MicroEJ Architecture and MicroEJ Packs modules.
+By default, we provide the steps to extend the default :ref:`MicroEJ SDK settings file configuration <mmm_configuration>` with local MicroEJ Architecture and MicroEJ Packs modules.
 The following steps can be adapted to custom :ref:`settings file <mmm_settings_file>`.